How Much Electricity Am I Using?

 ** Appliances like ovens, fridges and freezers turn themselves off when they reach the required temperature, so for some of the time that they are in use they won’t be using much or any electricity.
 So the daily cost of running a fridge or freezer is not 24 x the hourly cost.

 Bear in mind that sometimes a higher-wattage appliance will actually use less power overall than a lower-wattage one because it is well designed and does its job quicker.
 An energy efficient dish washer, for example, may have a power rating of 2kW – the same (or higher) as a non-energy efficient one.
 But it completes its cycle quicker, so while it may use the same (or more) electricity per hour, it’s working for less time so uses less energy overall.
-In other words, don’t judge the energy efficiency of a device only by its given power rating, particularly if it is controlled with thermostat or operates on a timed cycle.

 Instead, if you’re buying a new fridge or TV or other appliance, the best way to judge its energy efficiency is the label.
-Those rated A or above are the most efficient for their size.
+Those rated A are the most efficient for their size.
 To compare between differently sized appliances, energy labels also now print suggested kWh usage per annum for each appliance.

 Energy monitors